gvwilson/thirdbit/src/fiction/iffy/1/index.md

 faster than before.
 Iffy watched the time the voice had given them tick away on the dashboard.
 With sixteen minutes remaining
-Edson slowed and turned onto something too faint to be called a track.
+Benício slowed and turned onto something too faint to be called a track.
 Iffy put one hand on the roof of the cab to brace herself as the hoverjeep bounced over sharp-edged rocks the size of her head.